 Smart cities are renowned for engaging businesses and residents with innovation.
 Such cities rely on technological solutions and applications in design and planning.
 They employ technology in the provision of public services and enhance urban life.
-This includes using technology to control traffic, security, knowledge sharing, and to respond to emergency situations.
+This includes using technology to control traffic, security, knowledge sharing, and responding to emergency situations.

 Traffic Control and Management

 One of the major problems facing modern cities is traffic congestion.
 As traffic control becomes increasingly difficult due to increased ownership of personal vehicles and lack of enough space, smart cities are turning to technological solutions to counter this challenge.
-The use of technology to address parking issues helps in traffic control and elimination of congestion with the city.
+The use of technology to address parking issues helps in traffic control and the elimination of congestion in the city.
 Besides using outside the city parking spaces where drivers can park their personal cars and use public means of transport to enter the city, smart are using technology to eliminate congestion and discourage illegal parking.
 Automated machines are increasingly being used to sell and scrutinize parking receipts.
 In addition to this, traffic controllers are relying on technology to collect and analyze information, which is then relayed back to drivers and the public.
 Such information allows drivers to find parking spaces that are most convenient to them without causing further traffic-related problems.
 Further, automated traffic lights are also used in directing traffic which helps in cutting down on the cost of operation while allowing for smooth flow of traffic.
-Variable message signs can also be moved to address some sections of the road such as in the case where a diversion is needed to be created to bar political figure is going through.
+Variable message signs can also be moved to address some sections of the road such as in the case where a diversion is needed to be created to bar political figures is going through.
 Parking technology helps to supplements third-part parking services and to improve mobility within the city.